adiciausu/funl/README.md

 ## Main features
 1. __High throughput__:
-    * Funl uses cowboy to listen for http requests.
+    * Funl uses cowboy to listen for http requests
     * Take a look at this [benchmark] of cowboy and other popular solutions.
 (NB: the benchmark was done by a cowboy competitor)
 2. __Transient error handling__
-    * If funl encounters an error when sending the request to the backend it will retry sending that request with exponential backoff retry logic.
+    * If funl encounters an error when sending the request to the backend it will retry sending that request with exponential backoff retry logic
     * You can tell funl to stop retring a request after a certain amount of time (ttl) or when a maximum error threshold is reached
     * You can tell funl not to retry a request if certain status codes are encountered in the response ("ex: 404 not found makes no sense to be retried unde normal http rfc
 3. __Low memory footprint__
-    * Funl will use ~ 1 Gb of memory for storing requests at peak usage, dumping them to disk and reloading them in memory when needed.
+    * Funl will use ~ 1 Gb of memory for storing requests at peak usage, dumping them to disk and reloading them in memory when needed

 ## Use cases
 1. Colecting big data